Yokosuka D4Y Suisei: Variants

 Final production variant.
 Bomb load increased to 800 kg with the main bomb semi-recessed in the bomb bay.
 It had 75 mm bullet-proof glass in front of the canopy, plus 5 mm and 9 mm thick armor plates fore and aft of the cockpit.
-The fuel tanks were also given added protection, and the movable rear machine gun as removed.
+The fuel tanks were also given added protection, and the movable rear machine gun was removed.
 The addition of five RATO boosters was considered: three in the lower-bottom part of the fuselage and two on both sides below the engine.
+Late production aircraft (after April 1945) had their Type 97 machine guns and bomb ejector removed entirely.
 Generally, the D4Y4 is often recognized as being purpose-built for special attack operations.